KMCI-TV: Newscasts

-In 2000, KSHB-TV began producing a half-hour 9:00 p.m. newscast on KMCI to compete with the in-house newscast in that timeslot on WDAF-TV.
+In 2000, KSHB-TV began producing a half-hour 9 p.m. newscast on KMCI to compete with the in-house newscast in that timeslot on WDAF-TV.
 The program was canceled in 2003, one week after KMCI's rebranding as "38 The Spot"; by this point, the newscast was called 38 News Now and had completely differentiated itself from KSHB's newscasts, using different presentation and a smaller set.

-On August 1, 2011, KMCI began airing a rebroadcast of KSHB's 11:00 a.m. newscast at noon on weekdays.
-In addition to airing rebroadcasts of local news programming from KSHB-TV, KMCI will take on the responsibility of preempting regular programming and running NBC network shows in the event of extended breaking news or severe weather coverage on KSHB.
+On August 1, 2011, KMCI began airing a rebroadcast of KSHB's 11 a.m. newscast at noon on weekdays.
+In addition to airing rebroadcasts of local news programming from KSHB-TV, KMCI takes on the responsibility of preempting regular programming and running NBC network shows in the event of extended breaking news or severe weather coverage on KSHB.

-On April 6, 2015, KMCI began airing a 3rd hour of KSHB 41 News Today from 7 to 8 a.m., after KSHB begins airing NBC's Today show.
+On April 6, 2015, KMCI began airing a third hour of KSHB 41 News Today from 7 to 8 a.m., after KSHB begins airing NBC's Today show.

 On July 5, 2022, KMCI began airing an original local newscast at noon, branded as KSHB 41 News at Noon on 38 the Spot.

 Technical information

 Subchannels

-The station's ATSC 1.0 channels are carried on the multiplexed digital signals of other Kansas City television stations:
+The station's ATSC 1.0 channels are carried on the multiplexed signals of KSHB-TV and WDAF-TV:

-Live Well Network was originally intended to be carried on KSHB digital subchannel 41.3, but was added to KMCI 38.2 on September 1, 2011 instead to even out the bandwidth between both stations.
+Live Well Network was originally intended to be carried on KSHB digital subchannel 41.3, but was added to KMCI 38.2 on September 1, 2011, instead to even out the bandwidth between both stations.
 KMCI replaced the Live Well Network with Bounce TV on digital subchannel 38.2 on October 21, 2013.
 KMCI also added Escape to 38.3 and Grit on 38.4 on April 15, 2015.
 Escape was rebranded as Ion Mystery on digital subchannel 38.3 on September 30, 2019.
 Grit was replaced with Court TV on digital subchannel 38.4 by the end of January 2020, only for that to be replaced by HSN in March 2021.
-(The Court TV affiliation is now on the third subchannel of WDAF-TV and the second subchannel of KPXE-TV.)
+Court TV returned to KMCI-DT3 in July 2023, with Ion Mystery moving to KPXE-DT2.
+In addition, WDAF-DT3 also aired Court TV until October 2023 when it was replaced with Rewind TV.

 Analog-to-digital conversion

-KMCI-TV shut down its analog signal, over UHF channel 38, on June 12, 2009, the official date in which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
+KMCI-TV shut down its analog signal, over UHF channel 38, on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
 The station's digital signal moved from its pre-transition UHF channel 36 to channel 41 (the former analog-era assignment and current virtual channel of sister station KSHB-TV) for post-transition operations.
-Through the use of PSIP, digital television receivers display the station's virtual channel as its former UHF analog channel 38.
 As part of the FCC's repack, KMCI-TV moved to channel 25 on February 11, 2019.